Veepee: History

-vente-privee.com was founded in 2001 by the current CEO, Jacques-Antoine Granjon, and his seven business partners.
+Vente-privee.com was founded in 2001 by Jacques-Antoine Granjon and seven business partners.

-At the end of 2000 Granjon and his associates began to conceptualize the sale of end-of-season and overstock inventory through limited-time sales events on the internet.
-The principle was to fulfill supplier's needs to quickly sell excess inventory, without harming the brand's image or competing with other distribution channels.
+At the end of 2000, Granjon and his associates began developing the concept of selling end-of-season and overstock inventory through members-only, limited-time online sales.
+The aim was to help suppliers quickly sell excess inventory without harming their brand image or competing with traditional distribution channels.